 - Be prepared to answer questions based on your level of expertise.
 Expect to be judged against a set of criteria including appearance, presentation, and knowledge.

-- Make your dessert at home and prepare your dessert recipe card.
+- Make your item at home and prepare your recipe card.

 - Practice your set up, introduction, and answers to questions.
 Get feedback from your family.

 - Get a good night’s sleep and eat a nutritious breakfast before the event.